santanu-CM-Git/Edelweiss-Mutual-Fund-case-study/README.md

 The live site is built around making investing feel simple: browse funds by category, compare options, start SIP or lumpsum from the same screen, and use guided bundles when someone wants a ready-made allocation mix.
 An AI assistant named **Ellie** helps with questions and portfolio access.
 A separate **eInvest** mobile app extends the same experience on the go.
 Behind the scenes, the business runs on a cloud-first, API-led stack so the site can stay up during busy periods like new fund offers (NFOs) and handle growth without slowing investors down.

-This case study describes that digital mutual fund platform—what problem it solves, how it is put together, who it is for, what was delivered, and where to see it live.
+This case study describes that digital mutual fund platform—the problem it addressed, how it is built, who it serves, what was delivered, and where to see it live.

 ## Technology stack